PMunch/futhark/README.md

 useful if you want to export documentation but can't use `nodeclguards` (which makes even more readable documentation).

+## Inline functions
+When using Futhark with dynamic libraries it doesn't make sense to wrap inline functions.
+However if you are compiling your code directly against some C code these might be useful to you.
+In this case you can pass `-d:generateInline` to generate function definitions for inline functions.

 ## Pre-ANSI C function declarations
 Also known as K&R style functions.
 By definition C code like
 ```c